FPL urges preparation ahead of Hurricane Dorian

 Duke Energy is also sending some 10,000 personnel from across the Midwest to Florida, according to Duke Energy's Twitter page.

+"Flooding may delay (restoration) along with the speed of the storm," Reuters said.

+The biggest cause of delays to power restoration following Hurricane Irma was the vegetation, FPL has been working to trim back trees.
+Though Reuters explained trees on private property were the biggest problem for power restoration.

-Florencia Olivera, spokesperson for FPL, said that FPL did not have an exact list of who was on their way, but the bulk of the force is made up of FPL employees.
+Florencia Olivera, spokesperson for FPL, told the Sun that FPL did not have an exact list of who was on their way, but the bulk of the force is made up of FPL employees.

 Olivera added that FPL is in preparation mode currently.